-Argentina made great strides towards marriage equality, and abortion, among other things which paved way for Fracchia's adoption of Mia.
+Argentina has made great strides toward marriage equality and abortion, among other things, which paved way for Fracchia's adoption of Mia.

-Having grown up in conservative Argentina, Pablo Fracchia's dream of becoming a dad was always a distant dream.
+Having grown up in conservative Argentina, Pablo Fracchia's desire to become a dad was always a distant dream.
 He was single and gay, a demographic that a conservative population constantly attacks and ostracizes.
 Argentina has changed for the better since Fracchia's adolescent days and now, thanks to years of activism, his dream is a reality.
 Mia found the perfect dad in Fracchia.
 Mia, who suffered from a severe gastrointestinal condition, was living at the hospital because her biological parents struggled to provide her with the care required.
 That's when Fracchia, an avid LGBTQ+ activist, adopted her.

-He was informed about Mia, a girl over a year and ten months old was living in a hospital due to a severe gastrointestinal condition and was up for adoption.
+He was informed about Mia, a girl who at almost 2 years old was living in a hospital due to a severe gastrointestinal condition and was up for adoption.
 She also needed serious medical attention.
 Apart from Fracchia, four other families were shortlisted by the family judge to adopt Mia.
 Fracchia was chosen and he got to meet his daughter for the first time the very next day.
-Now, a year later, the father-daughter duo is inseparable.
+The father-daughter duo is now inseparable.